 We are not sure about statistics as we stopped following a long time ago.
 Not because we don’t care or we don’t have the time.
 Just for the sake of preserving our emotional wellbeing.
 And most of the times, together with likeminded sailors, we succeed!

 Meanwhile we are taking advantage of the Southern Hemisphere summer, which in these latitudes comes with a long list of T&Cs.
 So, we stay with the eyes peeled on the weather.
 Every day on a mission to stay out of trouble.
-Although summer, depressions and cyclones are tangoing day and night around NZ, throwing their emotional spell this way every now and then.
-“The question of the day’ heard aboard Mehalah many times a day…is “did you check the weather?”.
-And even when we check it several times over from various sources, we can still get caught in ‘buttock-clenching“ blows when moving from A to B. Because this ‘mad tango’ makes weather spells unpredictable…
+Although summer, depressions and cyclones are tangoing day and night around New Zealand throwing their emotional spell this way every now and then.
+‘The question of the day’ heard aboard Mehalah many times a day…is “did you check the weather?”.
+Even when we check it several times over from various sources, we can get caught in ‘buttock-clenching“ blows when moving from A to B. Because this ‘mad tango’ of weather systems makes weather spells unpredictable…

-The 40 year old morse cable enabling the gear shift gave in.
+The 40 year old morse cable on our Oyster yacht enabling the gear shift gave in.
 You may think: “It was about time!”
-We cannot disagree!
+We cannot disagree.
 Hence, we placed an order for a couple, just in case its twin brother, the accelerator, decides to pack up too at some point.
 Ordering was easy, as luckily we have access to Internet on the boat.
 Dismantling half of the boat to get the cable out is another story…But, the logistics of picking it up from the store on the other side of Coromandel Peninsula were interesting.

 Now, we can move again.
 Next destination Great Mercury Island, a divers paradise, if you like ice cold water!
 But, it is an opportunity I don’t want to miss.
 Following my free diving course late last year, I started practicing breath holding.
 Surely, by the association of words, you picture me trying to hold my breath longer underwater.
-But no, my friend…Not me!
+But no, my friend…Not me.
 Not in NZ!
-Despite being a ‘la Nina’ year, indicative of a warmer South Pacific Ocean, water in NZ is still freezing cold.
+Despite being a ‘la Nina’ year, indicative of a warmer South Pacific Ocean, water in New Zealand is still freezing cold.
 At least to me, despite wearing 2 wetsuits when I go in!
 So instead of being underwater, I do my breath holding practice in my bed.
 And I am thrilled to say that after almost 2 months practicing every other day, I can hold my breath for 3 minutes.
 Target: 5 min!